xihaoli/STAARpipeline-Tutorial/README.md

 Perform stepwise selection to select the subset of independent variants from a known variants list to be used in the conditional analysis.
 #### Input: aGDS files, a list of known variants (Chr, Pos, REF and ALT) and STAAR null model.
 <a href="STAARpipelineSummary_Known_Locis_Info.r">**STAARpipelineSummary_Known_Locis_Info.r**</a> could get the information of Chr, Pos, REF and ALT from #rs.
 For details, see the R scripts.
-#### Output: a Rdata file contains a list of independent variants that used in conditional analysis.
+#### Output: a Rdata file containing a list of independent variants used in conditional analysis.
 <a href="STAARpipelineSummary_Known_Locis_Pruning_Combination.r">**STAARpipelineSummary_Known_Locis_Pruning_Combination.r**</a> combines chromosome-wide results into genome-wide. <br>

 **Note**: <a href="STAARpipelineSummary_Known_Locis_Individual_Analysis_Pruning.r">**STAARpipelineSummary_Known_Locis_Individual_Analysis_Pruning.r**</a> and <a href="STAARpipelineSummary_Known_Locis_Individual_Analysis_Pruning_Combination.r">**STAARpipelineSummary_Known_Locis_Individual_Analysis_Pruning_Combination.r**</a> show an example to select independent variants from both the known variants in literature and significant single variants detected in individual analysis, which might be used for variant-set conditional analysis.